bmullan/ciab-remote-desktop/README.md

 Lets say the WordPress application was installed in an LXD container with IP address 10.16.124.50.

+You want to login as admin and add/edit content on the Wordpress blog.
-You would point the CIAB Remote Desktop browser to *"http:\/\/10.16.124.50\/wordpress"*
+You would point the CIAB Remote Desktop browser to *"http:\/\/10.16.124.50\/wp-admin"*

+If a CIAB User just wanted to read the WordPress Blog they would point the CIAB Remote Desktop browser
+to *"http:\/\/10.16.124.50\/"*

 **TIP/Hint**:
 As an Admin you could make life easier for the users by modifying the CIAB Remote Desktop container  (re cn1, cn2 etc) **/etc/hosts** file and adding entries for each CIAB Application you installed.